Publish 7 April 2021

 - Display Collection footer

 Some of the options include subsets of more choices that include product description display.
 There are also global options for animations.
-Every Shopify user controls which sections are visible on the home page.
+Every Shopify merchant controls which sections are visible on the home page.

 Some home page sections take longer to load than others.
 Make some tough choices about essential sections for the sake of Google organic search position,